Nercury/rust-mobile/README.md

 ```

 For iOS, it's enough to make sure XCode can build iOS projects.
 If not building for iOS, it is easy
-to uncomment relevant lines in `build-all.sh`.
+to comment out relevant lines in `build-all.sh`.

 When ready, run it all with (from `rust-build` dir, although it does not matter much):